Psychiatrist: America's 'Extremely Punitive' Prisons Make Mental Illness Worse

 On how incarceration makes people with mental illnesses worse

 When you are in the prison system, the expectations are very clear.
 You're given a set of rules; you're meant to follow those rules.
-If you don't follow the rules, there are consequences and the consequences result in greater punishment, greater control.
+If you don't follow the rules, there are consequences, and the consequences result in greater punishment, greater control.
 When a person with mental illness enters into that system, there is a misalignment between the straightforward system and their ability to comply with that system.
-So if someone is not thinking clearly, if they're feeling extremely paranoid, they are not going to trust the rules that are being told to them, or the people who are expressing those rules. ...
+So if someone is not thinking clearly, if they're feeling extremely paranoid, they are not going to trust the rules that are being told to them or the people who are expressing those rules. ...

 When mentally ill people are not able to comply with the instructions and expectations that are laid out for them in jail, the result is greater and greater punishment.
 So one of the things that we see frequently is that as punishments escalate, the end-of-the-line punishment is solitary confinement.
 So if people run afoul of the rules in prison enough times, they can be sent to solitary confinement — which is a disastrous outcome for people with mental illness.